Before you can start learning Django, you must install some software on your computer. Fortunately, this is a simple three-step process:

 If you are not familiar with the

-pip command, put briefly it’s the Python package manager and is used to install Python packages (To keep with good programming tradition,
+pip command, put briefly, it’s the Python package manager and is used to install Python packages.
+To keep with Python programming tradition,

 This will instruct

-pip to install the latest version of Django 2.1 into your virtual environment.
-Your command output should look like this:
+pip to install the latest version of Django 2 or Django 3 into your virtual environment.
+Your command output should look like this (for Django 2.2):

 To test the installation, go to your virtual environment command prompt, start the Python interactive interpreter by typing